Alternative examination arrangements

 These examinations are run at the end of each semester by the Examinations office, and are listed on the Examination timetable.

-Arrangements for centrally scheduled examinations are valid for the duration of your Curtin Access Plan or as otherwise arranged with the AccessAbility advisor.
+Arrangements for centrally scheduled examinations are in place for the duration of your Curtin Access Plan (CAP) or as otherwise arranged with the AccessAbility advisor.

 The deadline for making new requests or making changes to existing arrangements for centrally scheduled examinations is at least three weeks before the examination fortnight commences.
 After this deadline, arrangements may only be possible in unforeseeable or exceptional circumstances.